b00f/b00f.github.io/_posts/2022-02-17-security_of_proof_of_stake.md

 Algorand's solution for preventing Long Range attack has some side effects: It added complexity to the codebase and since all participant should provide cryptographic proof for ephemeral keys per round, it increased the network bandwidth.

 ### Zarb solution

 One way to mitigate these attacks is to somehow bind the transaction into the main chain or fork.
 In this way, you could put something from the main chain, such as the previous block hash, into the transaction.
 This mechanism would be like stamping a transaction and would help to secure the blockchain against Long Range Attacks.
 Stamped transactions would be valid only on the main chain and therefore you wouldn’t be able to use them in any other long fork.

 ### Checkpoint solution

 Some blockchains suggest to create checkpoints to prevent Long Range attack.
 This is a naive solution and doesn't solve the problem.
-First adversary can create the checkpoints also, and more importantly, how often a checkpoint should be created?
-In the other word, how long can be a Long Range attack!?
+First, adversary also can create the checkpoints, and more importantly, how often a checkpoint should be created?
+In the other word, how long can be a Long Range attack?

 ---